John Coltrane: 1965–1967: The second quartet

 Percussionist Rashied Ali (pictured in 2007) augmented Coltrane's sound.

 By late 1965, Coltrane was regularly augmenting his group with Sanders and other free jazz musicians.
 Rashied Ali joined the group as a second drummer.
-This was the end of the quartet.
+This marked the end of the quartet.
 Claiming he was unable to hear himself over the two drummers, Tyner left the band shortly after the recording of Meditations.
 Jones left in early 1966, dissatisfied by sharing drumming duties with Ali and stating that, concerning Coltrane's latest music, "only poets can understand it".
 In interviews, Tyner and Jones both voiced their displeasure with the music's direction; however, they would incorporate some of the intensity of free jazz in their solo work.
-Later, both musicians expressed tremendous respect for Coltrane: regarding his late music, Jones stated: "Well, of course it's far out, because this is a tremendous mind that's involved, you know.
+Later, both musicians expressed tremendous respect for Coltrane: regarding his late music, Jones stated, "Well, of course it's far out, because this is a tremendous mind that's involved, you know.
 You wouldn't expect Einstein to be playing jacks, would you?"
 Tyner recalled: "He was constantly pushing forward.
-He never rested on his laurels, he was always looking for what's next... he was always searching, like a scientist in a lab, looking for something new, a different direction...
-He kept hearing these sounds in his head..."
+He never rested on his laurels, he was always looking for what's next ... he was always searching, like a scientist in a lab, looking for something new, a different direction ...
+He kept hearing these sounds in his head".
 Jones and Tyner both recorded tributes to Coltrane, Tyner with Echoes of a Friend (1972) and Blues for Coltrane: A Tribute to John Coltrane (1987), and Jones with Live in Japan 1978: Dear John C. (1978) and Tribute to John Coltrane "A Love Supreme" (1994).